Record

 Prevented from returning to Uganda due to ill-health, by Christmas 1969 Irene was living in England with the children.
 Norman joined them in early 1970 and started work in a parish in Bristol.
 He was instituted as Rector of Holy Trinity Church, Stapleton, Bristol in September 1970.
 Their interest in mission work continued after retiring from overseas service and Norman was actively involved with the CMS Bristol-Uganda link.

-Sources: the records; CMS Candidate records (CMS/C/ATm 7); CMS minute books (CMS/G/C1); CMS year books and information supplied by the donor.
+Sources: the records; CMS Candidate records (CMS/C/ATm 7); CMS minute books (CMS/G/C1); CMS year books; information supplied by the donor.

-AcquisitionPresented by Sheila Hillman as four email attachments 30 May 2015 and subsequently printed onto paper for inclusion in the CMS Unofficial Papers by by I. Frlan, Cadbury Research Library, 8 June 2015.
+AcquisitionPresented as four email attachments 30 May 2015 and subsequently printed onto paper for inclusion in the CMS Unofficial Papers by by Cadbury Research Library, 8 June 2015.

-Archival NoteCatalogued by I. Frlan.
-Cataloguing completed September 2015.
-Prepared in accordance with General International Standard Archival Description, ISAD(G), second edition, 2000 and Church Missionary Society cataloguing guidelines.
+Archival NoteCatalogued 2015.
+Prepared in accordance with General International Standard Archival Description, ISAD(G), second edition, 2000 and Church Mission Society cataloguing guidelines.
+Updated 2025.

 OriginalsRemain with the family.

-Related MaterialFurther records relating to Rev (John) Norman and Irene Campbell are held in the Unofficial Papers under finding numbers CMS/ACC844 and CMS/ACC846 and in the Church Missionary Society Archive (GB 0150 CMS)
+Related MaterialThere are more records relating to Rev (John) Norman and Irene Campbell in the collections of Unofficial Papers (CMS/ACC844 and CMS/ACC846) and in the official Church Mission Society Archive (GB 0150 CMS).

 Showcase